shhossain/computer_science/readme.md

 ## [Registers, Cache and RAM](Not-Added)
 Registers are small amounts of high-speed memory contained within the CPU.
 They are used by the processor to store small amounts of data that are needed during processing.
 A CPU may have several sets of registers that are called Cores.
 Larger amounts of data may be stored in Cache (pronounced like cash).
-This is very fast memory that is located on the same integrated circuit as the registers.
+This is a very fast memory that is located on the same integrated circuit as the registers.
 It is used for data frequently needed as the program runs.
 Still larger amounts of data may be stored in RAM.
 These are integrated circuits not part of the CPU.
 RAM stands for random-access memory.
 It is essentially data and instructions that have been moved from disk storage and held until the processor needs it.

 ## [Instruction and Program](Not-Added)
 In computer science, an instruction is a single operation of a processor defined by the processor instruction set.
 And a computer program is a list of instructions that tell a computer what to do.
 Everything a computer does is done by using a computer program.
 Programs stored in the memory of a computer ("internal programming") let the computer do one thing after another, even with breaks in between.

 ## [Programming Language](Not-Added)
-A programming language is any set of rules that converts strings, or graphical program elements in the case of visual programming languages, to various kinds of machine code output.[citation needed] Programming languages are one kind of computer language, and are used in computer programming to implement algorithms.
+A programming language is any set of rules that convert strings, or graphical program elements in the case of visual programming languages, to various kinds of machine code output.[citation needed] Programming languages are one kind of computer language and are used in computer programming to implement algorithms.

 Programming languages are mainly of two types :
-1. High-level language uses syntax similar to the English language.The source code is converted into machine-understandable machine code using a compiler or an interpreter.
+1. High-level language uses a syntax similar to the English language.
+The source code is converted into machine-understandable machine code using a compiler or an interpreter.
 Java, Python are some examples of high-level programming languages.
 2. Low-level programming languages work more closely to the hardware and have more control over it.
 They directly interact with the hardware.
 Two common examples of low-level languages are machine language and assembly language.